Thuthukanii/Python-Week-1/README.md

      Definition: Data structures that hold values of the same data type, provided by the array module.

-     Properties:More memory-efficient than lists for numerical data.
+     Properties: More memory-efficient than lists for numerical data.
 Support array-specific operations like element-wise arithmetic operations.